-None.
-This is a fundamental ASL course designed for students who have little or no prior knowledge of ASL.
-Students who have previously taken ASL courses (i.e. in high school), have immersion experience, or have fluent ASL skills, must consult the department for a placement assessment to ensure that they will obtain credits for the course they register in.
+ASL 111 or consent of department.
+Students who have previously taken ASL courses (i.e. in high school), or have fluent ASL skills, must consult the department for a placement assessment to ensure that they will obtain credits for the course they register in.